-A significant number of homes built prior to 1978 have painted surfaces that contain lead.
-Lead is a chemical element that poses a serious health risk to children, especially those younger than the age of six.
-ASAP Environmental, Inc. offers home lead inspections to residents in New England, helping them to keep their families and properties safe.
+Prior to 1978, a significant number of homes were built with painted surfaces that contained lead.
+This chemical element is known to pose serious health risks to children, especially those under the age of six.
+At ASAP Environmental, Inc., we provide home lead inspections to residents throughout New England that can help keep their families and properties safe.

-In light of proposed changes to lead laws and the impact these changes will have on deleading, property owners may want to consider Interim Control.
-Interim Control is a temporary measure that can be used to correct urgent lead hazards, such as peeling or chipping lead paint and lead dust.
+In light of proposed changes to lead laws and the impact these changes will have on the deleading procedure, you may want to consider interim control.
+Interim control is a temporary measure that can be used to correct urgent lead hazards, such as peeling or chipping lead paint and lead dust.
 This process, which must be completed by a licensed professional, lasts for two years with a recertification inspection after the first year.
 Property owners are not strictly liable under the lead law while a Letter of Interim Control is in effect.

-Lead hazards usually exist in the common areas of contaminated homes.
-This includes windows and doors, as well as their frames.
-Kitchen and bathroom cabinetry, interior casings, parting beads, stairway treads, stairway risers, railings, banisters, baseboards, and interior walls are additional risk areas.
-For the home exterior, an inspection should include porches, fences, siding, window sills and casings, door casings, garage siding, and garage trim.
+Lead hazards usually exist in the common areas of contaminated homes, including windows, doors, kitchen cabinetry, bathroom cabinetry, interior casings, and parting beads.
+Stairway treads, stairway risers, railings, banisters, baseboards, and interior walls are additional risk areas.
+For the home exterior, an inspection should include porches, fences, siding, window sills, window casings, door casings, garage siding, and garage trim.

 Other Types of Lead Hazards

-- Lead in Dust: Lead dust can occur as a result of interior and exterior home projects.
+- Lead in dust: Lead dust can occur as a result of interior and exterior home projects.
 If you are concerned about lead dust, we can provide you with dust samplings.
-In order to ensure compliance, lead dust sampling is required once deleading work is completed in order to be in compliance.
+In order to ensure compliance, lead dust sampling is required once deleading work has been completed.

-- Lead in Soil: We can also take soil samples if you are concerned that lead could be in your soil, we can take soil samples.
+- Lead in soil: If you believe there may be lead in your soil, we can take soil samples.
 In order to test the bare soil, the area must be greater than nine square feet.

 - Lead in Water: As seen in Flint, Michigan, high concentrations of lead in water can be harmful to families and individuals.
-To test lead levels, we will take samples first thing in the morning to ensure that we take the first draw of water from the faucet.
+To test lead levels, we will take samples first thing in the morning.
+This allows us to take the first draw of water from the faucet.
 We will take three samples in total.
-The first one will be at the very first draw, again two minutes later, and the final sample will be taken five minutes after that.
-For more information, we're providing an FAQ sheet and quick tips from the Massachusetts Department of Public Health if you want to learn more.
+The first one will be at the very first draw.
+The second will be two minutes later, and the final sample will be taken five minutes after that.
+We have provided an FAQ sheet and quick tips from the Massachusetts Department of Public Health if you want to learn more.